 In 2019, Michigan approved sports betting and online gambling in Michigan.
 After spending most of 2020 hammering out regulations for the activity, Michigan’s Gaming Control Board oversaw the official launch of online sports betting and casino apps in late January 2021.

 Leelanau Sands Casino launched William Hill Sportsbook to offer their sports betting services on location beginning in early fall 2020.
 The agreement included a live sportsbook on the Leelanau Sands property, called Onyx Sports Book by William Hill.
 It has since rebranded to Caesars Sportsbook.
 This is a satellite location of the sportsbook at Turtle Creek Casino, which is also owned by the Great Traverse Band of Ottawa and Chippewa Indians.

 Caesars also offers online sports betting.
-New players are eligible for an opening bonus of a first bet insured up to $1,100 using the promo code SHARPBETCZR.
-You can also claim a SHARPCZR deposit match bonus along with a $100 gas card at Caesars Casino online with the promo code SHARPCZR.
+Your First Bet Is On Caesars Up To $1,250, plus get 1,000 Tier Credits and 1,000 Reward Credits® using the promo code SHARPBETFULL.
+You can also claim a SHARPCZR deposit match bonus at Caesars Casino online with the promo code SHARPCZR.

 Leelanau Sands Casino History